Antisemitism in Spain: History

-Anti-Judaism in Medieval Iberia
+Medieval Iberia

 Detail of the altarpiece from the chapel of Corpus Christi in the church of the monastery of Santa Maria de Vallbona de les Monges, depicting Jews profaning the host, with a Jew stabbing a host that bleeds on the table.

 Christian anti-Judaism began with the expansion of Christianity on the Iberian Peninsula during the rule of the Roman Empire.
 Its first violent manifestation occurred in the persecution of Jews in Visigothic Hispania.
 During the Middle Ages, Jews in al-Andalus, the Muslim-ruled Iberian Peninsula, were designated dhimmis, a protected class in Islam.
 Despite occasional violent outbursts such as the 1066 Granada massacre, Jews were granted protection to profess their religion in exchange for abiding to certain conditions that limited their rights concerning Muslims.

 After the Almoravid invasion from Morocco in the 11th century, the situation of the Jewish population in Muslim territory worsened.
 During the invasion of the extremist Zahiri-ruled Almohad Caliphate of North Africa, many Jews fled to the northern Christian kingdoms, the Eastern Mediterranean, and the parts of North Africa outside of Almohad control.

 Iberian Jews lived in relative peace next to their Christian neighbors.
 The kings, especially those of the Kingdom of Aragon, regarded the Jews as royal property and it was in their interest to protect them.
 During this time, the Jews enjoyed relative political freedom, they had posts in the courts and were merchants and businessmen.
 The Jews used to live separately in juderías or "Jewish quarters".

 The dynastic change entailed by the ascension of the House of Trastámara after the Castilian Civil War saw a radicalization of the antisemitic sentiment across the aforementioned crown of Castile, with a convergence of religious doctrinal anti-Judaism, aristocratic political antisemitism, and popular antisemitism exacerbated by the ongoing social and economic crisis of the Late Middle Ages.

 Blood libel accusations were spreading and decrees were imposed on the Jewish people.
 The situation peaked with the Massacre of 1391, in which entire communities were murdered and many were forcibly converted.

-Early Modern era
+Early modern era

-In 1492, via the Alhambra Decree, the Catholic Monarchs of Spain ordered the expulsion of a disputed number of Jews from the Crowns of Castile and Aragon, ranging from 45,000 to 200,000, and thus put an end to the largest communities in Europe.
+In 1492, via the Alhambra Decree, the Catholic Monarchs of Spain ordered the expulsion of a disputed number of Jews from the Crowns of Castile and Aragon, ranging from 45,000 to 200,000, and thus put an end to the largest Jewish communities in Europe.
 The expulsion of the Jews from Navarre followed suit in 1498.
 The coerced baptisms eventually produced the phenomenon of the conversos, the Inquisition and statutes of limpieza de sangre.

 Conspiracies about conversos featured in a notable number of vernacular works printed in the territory of current-day Spain as well as the rest of Iberia throughout the early modern era, underpinning the image of Judaizing conversos as the quintessential folk devils.